eabdelmoneim/402-agent-commerce/docs/THIRDWEB_X402_INTEGRATION.md

 ### Overview
 The client-side implementation focuses on **AI agent wallet management** and **payment preparation** using thirdweb's APIs.
 The agent uses a thirdweb Server Wallet for all x402 payment operations.

-In this template, the AI agent uses a dedicated **thirdweb x402 tool** that fully handles the 402 protocol end‑to‑end: detecting `402 Payment Required`, preparing the x402 payment via thirdweb, and retrying the request with the `x-payment` header.
+In this template, the AI agent uses a dedicated **thirdweb x402 tool** that fully handles the 402 protocol end‑to‑end: tool uses single thirdweb api that detects `402 Payment Required`, prepares the x402 payment , and retries the request with the `x-payment` header.

 ### Key Components